 Perfumer Bernard Chant gives us a great lesson in strategy in his Lauder (and Gres) perfumes.
 He gave us the Bait-and-Switch, but called it Pink-and-Blue and nobody even noticed.
 And we think only Germaine Cellier fucked with gender and perfumery!
 The market appears to respond like zombies to the gender binary.
 It is largely unquestioning.
 The male buyer says, ‘It says Femme, therefore I can’t wear it.’
 The Estee Lauder perfumes of the 60s-70s-80s didn’t use the Pink and Blue terminology, but they knew how to sell the image of social ambition, which has gender so thoroughly baked into it that it need not be mentioned.
 The Aliage/Devin country-weekend, tennis lifestyle.
 The urban-sophisticate, new-Oriental of Cinnabar and JHL.
 Azurée/Aramis, Aromatics Elixir/Aramis 900.
 The Lauder schtick was aspiration.
 It sold the Town and Country life, the best of both worlds.
 Implicit in this was the man-woman couple.
 The woman, liberated but feminine; the man, sophisticated without being gay.
 It’s fantasy dress-up, but it’s far better thought out than just (product) for women and (product) for man, the barest version of Pink-and-Blue.

-Pivotal here is the work itself.
-These perfumes were and still are spectacular!
+Pivotal here is the work itself, and the Lauder perfumes were and still are spectacular.
 The quality, artistry of composition, and fearlessness of these perfumes make them a pleasure to wear.
 What Chant did was to make a brilliant perfume, Aromatics Elixir, then Bait-and-Switch us with A-900.
 Lauder then packaged the whole deal in Pink-and-Blue and sold it to us.
 Whether we saw the wizard behind the curtain, or fell for the marketing, we got brilliant perfume.
 Given that Chant was able to make these different models by overdosage, he effectively juggled multiple strategies that never lost track of quality.

 An interesting strategy, a reverse of the norm, is The Concentration-Flanker, or the Non-Flanker Flanker.
 Nothing new here, in fact it’s a matter of course for a Chanel perfume.
 If a company releases and EDP version of a perfume that had previously only been available as an EDT (plus possibly an extrait) it’s not really a flanker.
 Is it?
 The jump from Guerlain Insolence EDT to the EDP wasn’t just a change in concentration.
 It was a different approach to the same theme.
 Ditto for Mugler’s recent Angel EDT.
 When you consider that Insolence was in fact an homage to l’Heure Bleue, a perfume almost 100 years old at the time, which itself was a variation of Apres l’Ondee, which is the flanker?

 In some circumstances, the product release itself seems less the issue than the ongoing exploration and experimentation by the perfumer.
 From Femme to Ocean Rain, Edmond Roudnitska’s metier was the fruity chypre.
 Bernard Chant made Cabochard, then Aramis, then Azurèe.
-Imagine what he’d have made had he worked longer!
 Jean Claude Ellena and Bertrand Duchaufour have created artistic movements in the perfumes that stem from their philosophies.
 Calice Becker and Christine Nagel have rewritten the rules for entire genres, respectively the floral and the Oriental, over the course to date of their careers.

 Were these artists just producing flankers?
 Obviously not, and again, intent and commitment are key.
 Exploring a theme while setting the sights high may not always lead to success but it’s doubtful you’ll have success without them.